hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 However if your application is very sensitive the solution to make EBS fault tolerant will be similar to making an Instance Store fault tolerant.

-#### Treatments

-Depending on the nature of the data and use case there are a range of options to be considered.

-- A RAID mirror can be a good method to manage a disk level failure, as it provides time to mange the outage to move to a new instance.
-  However it alone is not a full solution as you will continue to run an a defective instance until it is fixed, and it does not protect against other non-disk type failures.
-- If the requirement is only for fast Read, the data does not change frequently, and RTO / RPO are not onerous,
-  Use S3 to host the master copy and basic snapshots or Lambda to pick up and write the incremental changes bask to S3.
-- If the data is changing, or the RPO & RTO are short, you may want to consider file level or block level replication to a standby Instance with Instance Store volumes.
-  AWS do not have a services for this at present, but it can be done with 3rd party products.
-- If the data is changing, or the RPO is short but RTO is not, you may want to consider file level or block level replication to an instance with EBS volume as a form of up-to-date / real-time snapshot to use to build a new instance.
-  AWS do not have a services for this at present, but it can be done with 3rd party products.
-- Possibly the design is no longer optimal and you should consider a High Performance Compute (HPC) solution which has additional safeguards and recovery methods built in.
-- I am sure you can think of more when you start to think outside the box.

 #### Conclusion

 Instance stores still have value especially when it comes to massive IOPS at low latency.